Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/00a_FiscalYear.md

 ![Journals](../../Assets/Screenshots/RetailSuiteAccounting/Journals.png "[Journals]")

 - *Journal*
-The available journals in the currently selected fiscal year are displayed.
-Click the appropriate journal to select it.
+  Journal number.
+Click the journal to select it.
+The *Journal* window is closed and the selected journal is displayed in the *Journal* field of the *Select fiscal year* window, see [Fiscal year](#fiscal-year).

-*Posting*
+- *# Postings*
-The number of postings made in the corresponding journal are displayed.
+  Number of postings in the corresponding journal.